 A new capital for the Russian Empire was constructed on the orders of Peter the Great.
 The 6ft 9inch-tall tsar was inspired by Amsterdam, where he worked for a time in a shipyard.
 Between 30,000 and 100,000 people died building his new city on swampy land early in the 18th century.

-St Petersburg’s name was changed to Petrograd in 1914 and served as Russia’s capital until 1917.
+St Petersburg’s name change timeline included changes from Petrograd in 1914 and served as Russia’s capital until 1917.
 Between 1924 and 1991 it was called Leningrad, after the revolutionary leader Vladimir Lenin (who himself was originally known as Vladimir Ilyich Ulyanov).
 It was renamed St Petersburg in 1991.

 The State Hermitage Museum, Grand Peterhof Palace and Church of the Saviour on Spilled Blood count among the top attractions in the Russian city.